falstro/rest.bash/README.md

     host unreachable) or any HTTP response code of 400 or greater is considered false.

+    * -d
+       Read payload data from $PAYLOAD
+    * -n
-    'get' and 'delete' will not read $PAYLOAD.
+       Do not read any payload.

+    'get' and 'delete' will not read $PAYLOAD unless '-d' is set, whereas 'post' and put *will* read $PAYLOAD unless '-n' is set.
+If both '-d' and '-n' are specified and/or multiple times, the last occurence will take precedence.

 * load [file]
     Short hand command for loading a file into $PAYLOAD.
 If no